artprojectgroup/woocommerce-apg-sms-notifications/readme.txt

 * French ([**Studios Jurdan**](http://www.jurdan.biz)).

 = Technical support =
-**Art Project Group** offers [**Technical support**](https://artprojectgroup.es/tienda/ticket-de-soporte) to configure or install ***WooCommerce - APG SMS Notifications***.
+**Art Project Group** offers [**Technical support**](https://artprojectgroup.es/tienda/ticket-de-soporte) to configure or install ***WC - APG SMS Notifications***.

 = Origin =
-**WooCommerce - APG SMS Notifications** it has been programmed from the [Chirag Vora](https://profiles.wordpress.org/chirag740) request to add to WooCommerce the ability to send notifications about the order status through SMS messages.
+**WC - APG SMS Notifications** it has been programmed from the [Chirag Vora](https://profiles.wordpress.org/chirag740) request to add to WooCommerce the ability to send notifications about the order status through SMS messages.

 = More information =
-On our official website you can learn more about [**WooCommerce - APG SMS Notifications**](https://artprojectgroup.es/plugins-para-wordpress/plugins-para-woocommerce/woocommerce-apg-sms-notifications).
+On our official website you can learn more about [**WC - APG SMS Notifications**](https://artprojectgroup.es/plugins-para-woocommerce/wc-apg-sms-notifications).

 = Comments =
 Don’t forget to leave us your comment on:

-* [WooCommerce - APG SMS Notifications](https://artprojectgroup.es/plugins-para-wordpress/plugins-para-woocommerce/woocommerce-apg-sms-notifications) on Art Project Group.
+* [WC - APG SMS Notifications](https://artprojectgroup.es/plugins-para-woocommerce/wc-apg-sms-notifications) on Art Project Group.
 * [Art Project Group](https://www.facebook.com/artprojectgroup) on Facebook.
 * [@artprojectgroup](https://twitter.com/artprojectgroup) on Twitter.
 * [+ArtProjectGroupES](https://plus.google.com/+ArtProjectGroupES/) on Google+.

 = More plugins =
-Remember that you can find more [plugins for WordPress](https://artprojectgroup.es/plugins-para-wordpress) and more [plugins for WooCommerce](https://artprojectgroup.es/plugins-para-wordpress/plugins-para-woocommerce) on [Art Project Group](https://artprojectgroup.es) and our profile on [WordPress](https://profiles.wordpress.org/artprojectgroup/).
+Remember that you can find more [plugins for WordPress](https://artprojectgroup.es/plugins-para-wordpress) and more [plugins for WooCommerce](https://artprojectgroup.es/plugins-para-woocommerce) on [Art Project Group](https://artprojectgroup.es) and our profile on [WordPress](https://profiles.wordpress.org/artprojectgroup/).

 = GitHub =
 You can follow the development of this plugin on [Github](https://github.com/artprojectgroup/woocommerce-apg-sms-notifications).